akontadakis/Flux-Modeler/readme.md

 3. Click the "`Get API key`" button, usually located in the top-left or top-right corner of the page.
 4. A dialog will appear.
 Click "`Create API key`".
 5. Your new API key will be generated and displayed.
-6. Copy this key and paste it into the API Key field in the Energy Modeler AI settings.
+6. Copy this key and paste it into the API Key field in the Flux Modeler AI settings.
 *Note*: The Gemini API has a free tier with usage limits.
 Be sure to review Google's current pricing and terms of service.

 #### OpenRouter API Key 🔑